MG Motor: 2007–present: Under SAIC Motor

-The first all-new MG-branded model for 16 years, the MG6, was officially launched on 26 June 2011 during a visit to MG Motor's Longbridge plant by Chinese premier Wen Jiabao.
+The first all-new MG-branded model for 16 years, the MG6, was officially launched on 26 June 2011 during a visit to MG Motor Longbridge plant by Chinese premier Wen Jiabao.
 By March 2012, SAIC had invested a total of £450 million in MG Motor.
-Sales in the UK totalled 782 vehicles in 2012.
-The MG3 went on sale in the United Kingdom in September 2013.
+The MG3 supermini or small hatchback went on sale in the UK in September 2013, after being previewed as the MG Zero concept car in 2010.